mr23r0/mr23r0.github.io/_posts/2024-10-12-too-bad-for-business.md

 tags : "idor"
 ---

 Whether you're 15 or 60, you've probably heard of and used an e-signature application at least once.
-These apps are meant to help share confidential documents for signing, so it’s no surprise that keeping files safe from hackers is a key part of their business.
+These apps are meant to help share confidential documents for signing, so it’s no surprise that keeping documents safe from hackers is a key part of their business.

 But, of course, nothing is ever that easy, if it were, it wouldn’t be life!
-These apps usually come with certain features to securely share documents, including strict rules on how the files can be opened and how long they stay accessible.
+These apps usually come with certain features to securely share documents, including strict rules on how the documents can be opened and how long they stay accessible.
 The person managing the application (the Instance Administrator) can adjust these settings based on what they or their company needs.

 ![E-Signature-Application]({{ site.baseurl }}/assets/img/e-sign-app-struct.png)